 How product managers use Zepel

-1. Create a Project for your team
+2. Create a Squad for your team

 Adding items for your feature is as simple as writing on a document.
 Simply hit enter to create another item.
 And press

 Cmd + Shift + S if you’re on a Mac (Ctrl + Shift + S on Windows) to toggle between item types.

 Use Descriptions to add more details to each work item.
 For example, product managers use description as a place to add acceptance criteria for user stories and attach files below it to share files for further references.

 These items can be collaboratively worked together by your squad using either a Sprint or a Kanban Board.
 Developers can streamline their workflow using deep GitHub, Bitbucket, and GitLab integrations among many others.